Who's Carl This Time?

 (SOUNDBITE OF BELL)

-SAGAL: Carl, how did Devon do on our quiz?
+SAGAL: Carl, how did Liz do on our quiz?

-KASELL: Devon, you had three correct answers, so you win our prize.
-Congratulations.
+KASELL: Liz had three correct answers, Peter.
+So Liz, you win our prize.

 (SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.